 These solvents are required to make the polyurethane into a liquid which is then painted onto fabric.
 And these solvents are highly toxic and will eventually leach into the environment.

 So Polyurethane (PU) may be a better choice, but it is still a synthetic, human-made material created from hazardous chemicals.
 One of these chemicals is dimethylformamide (DMF).

 Dimethylformamide (DMF) is used in the production of PU material for footwear and has been associated with toxicity to humans.

-Another negative factor against the use of (PU) is that doesn’t age well and may only be serviceable for a couple of years.
+Another negative factor against the use of (PU) is that it doesn’t age well and may only be serviceable for a couple of years.

-Burning PU based sealants and adhesives produce a yellow cloud of smoke and varying amounts of hydrogen cyanide and phosgene.
+Burning PU-based sealants and adhesives produce a yellow cloud of smoke and varying amounts of hydrogen cyanide and phosgene.

-This is why alternative materials must be considered and the word vegan must not be abused.
+This is why alternative materials must be considered, and the word vegan must not be abused.